kasrafallah/datanetwork/datalink_layer/readme.md

-## gaussian noisy channel simulation analysis
+## Gaussian noisy channel simulation & analysis
 ### some notes about the project :
 #### In this project, I implement many types of coding and modulation and discuss BER and digital channel parameters for a wide variety of communication modulations and codings in a noisy Gaussian channel and give some approaches to the benefits of each manner of communication